 Figuring out what to wear in Mexico is harder than it might seem at first glance!
 Mexico is an incredibly diverse country with many regions and climates, and so if you feel overwhelmed by the idea of figuring out what to bring to Mexico, that’s totally understandable.

 No packing list for Mexico would be complete without the proper shoes.
 But since shoes take up such a big space in your bag, let’s dive into which pairs you need to bring and which you can leave at home:

-If you travel to any of the hotter destinations in Mexico, you’ll be living in your sandals.
+For Men – If you travel to any of the hotter destinations in Mexico, you’ll be living in your sandals, making them one of the most important things to bring to Mexico.
 These ones have a sturdy sole and are easy on the wallet.

 What Not to Take to Mexico